By Buddy Doyle, Ed Wegener, Evan Rosser and Jeffrey Hiller

 2021 Exam Priorities: The Importance of a Risk-Based Approach

-Join Oyster CEO Buddy Doyle and consultants Ed Wegener, Evan Rosser (former FINRA regulators) and Jeffrey Hiller (former SEC regulator) as they discuss the importance of viewing the FINRA’s 2021 Exam Priorities and your compliance program through a risk-based lens.
+Join Oyster CEO Buddy Doyle, Ed Wegener and Evan Rosser (former FINRA regulators) and Jeffrey Hiller (former SEC regulator) as they discuss the importance of viewing the FINRA’s 2021 Exam Priorities and your compliance program through a risk-based lens.

 Transcript provided by Temi transcript services